-Our governing body has ultimate responsibility to make arrangements to support children and young people with medical conditions.
+Our governing body has ultimate responsibility to make arrangements to support children with medical conditions.
 Our governing body will also ensure that sufficient staff have received suitable training and are competent before they are responsible for supporting children with medical conditions.